Healthy Homes Assessment Pirimai

 Fines for Failing to Comply

-See the full details for how to apply the Residential Tenancies Act landlords responsibilities.
+See the full details for this law.
+Residential Tenancies Act landlords responsibilities.

-Healthy homes are important
+Healthy homes matter

-What is the reason Healthy Homes Compliance so important?
+What is the reason Healthy Homes Compliance so Important?

 healthy homes assessment compliance